-The Duties of a CNA
+The Role of a CNA

-- Providing basic care to patients
+- Providing basic services to patients

-- Reading patient’s vital signs
+- Taking patient’s vital signs

 - Maintaining a record of patient’s health status